amidaware/trmm-docs/docs/install_server.md

 ```

 !!!info
-    SSH (port 22 TCP) is only required for you to remotely login and do basic linux server administration for your rmm.
+    SSH (port 22 TCP) is only required for you to remotely login and do basic server administration for your RMM.
 It is not needed for any agent communication.<br/>

 ???+ note "SSH Firewall Rule"

     === ":material-console-line: Restrict SSH"

-        Allow ssh from only allowed IP's (__highly__ recommended)
+        Allow SSH from only allowed IP's (__highly__ recommended)

         ```bash
         ufw allow proto tcp from X.X.X.X to any port 22